 Overview

-65 agroecological/agroeconomic units
+105agroecological/agroeconomic units

 across the world

-MRUs are reasonably homogeneous agro-ecological/agro-economic units spanning the globe, selected to capture major variations in worldwide farming and crops patterns while at the same time providing a manageable (limited) number of spatial units to be used as the basis for the analysis of environmental factors affecting crops.
+Description MRUs are reasonably homogeneous agro-ecological/agro-economic units spanning the globe, selected to capture major variations in worldwide farming and crops patterns while at the same time providing a manageable (limited) number of spatial units to be used as the basis for the analysis of environmental factors affecting crops.
 Unit numbers and names are shown in the figure below.
-A limited number of units (e.g., MRU-63 to 65) are not relevant for the crops currently monitored by CropWatch but are included to allow for more complete coverage of global production.
+A limited number of units are not relevant for the crops currently monitored by CropWatch but are included to allow for more complete coverage of global production.
 Additional information about the MRUs is provided online under www.cropwatch.com.cn.